Ryan-Garofalo/Code-Practice/README.md

 * Express
 * Less

-## Here are some of the technologies I hope to learn
+## Here are some of the technologies I hope to learn soon

 * React Native
 * Swift